 Man’s first sensation of time came from the earth’s movements of the night sky that were measured to order and understand the rhythm and dynamics of nature.
 The dualization of time (night/day) brought to the dualization of space (near/far).
 Space was then created by our notion of time.
 For example, the time it takes to go from one place to another.
 So in this way the progressive, spatial, notion of time came to be.

 With this knowledge man grew apart from nature and began to abstract time.
-It was the first awakening into rationality, or to the mythical realm, which first separated man and nature and brought to the awakening of the soul.
+It was the first bounding to rationality, or to the mythical realm, which first separated man and nature and brought to the awakening of the soul.
 With this understanding of the dynamics of nature, man becomes aware of his individuality and subjectivity and the consciousness of soul is born.

 Soul and spirit were understood as one at first, but with the advancement of individuality, soul became subjective and spirit became the whole.
 We abstract a piece of the whole spirit to better understand it through the concept of soul.
 Like any abstract, it is a concept we create to lead us to a certain understanding.

 We have the need to concentrate our attention on a certain thought to make it real.
-If we concentrate our attention on a thought, like faith in religion, or a concept in art, we can channel our energy and it may bring to an awakening.
+If we concentrate our attention on a thought, like faith in religion, or a concept in art, we can channel our energy and it may bring to a new mindset.
 Like in a Rothko piece, for example, the forms brings us in touch with our inner selves and this thought may bring us to an awakening.

 No awakening of consciousness can take place without projection.
-Our ego has the need of projecting thoughts to reach an understanding.
-But we will only fulfill the awakened state of the new and last consciousness evolution if we break free from our ego to reach the integral where there is no dualism, everything is one and whole.
+Our ego has the need to project thoughts to reach an understanding.
+But we will only fulfill the awakened state of the new and last consciousness evolution if we break free from our ego to reach the integral structure, where there is no dualism, everything is one and whole.

 Einstein began to overcome the dualism of space and time by presenting them as a space-time continuum on his Theory of Relativity, where matter and energy are different manifestations of the same thing.
 Everything is made of energy.
 Quantum Theory later showed that particles behave in a different way when in the presence of an observer.
 So we have come to the conclusion that we can change matter just by focusing our attention.
 That means the way we perceive things determines the way we see reality.